-Below you will find more specific information about the 2021 National Bank Open, as well as the postponement of the 2020 event.
+Below you will find more specific information about the 2021 National Bank Open.

 Yes.
 Following the February 2 announcement when we announced National Bank as the tournament’s new title partner, the event’s new name is the National Bank Open presented by Rogers.